-Fishing litter (hooks, weights, line) causes injury and death to thousands of wild animals every year:
+Fishing litter (hooks, weights and lines) causes injury and death to thousands of wild animals every year.
+This is because:

-- Line can wrap around an animal, cutting off the blood supply;
+- Line can wrap around an animal, cutting off their blood supply

 Find out what to do if you see an injured wild animal.

 Swans are the most common wild bird admitted to our wildlife centres, and large numbers of them come to us as a result of fishing litter.
 A report for the Environment Agency estimated that we and other groups attend around 3,000 swans injured by fishing litter in Britain each year.

 What can you do to prevent fishing litter?

 You can help your local wildlife by taking old fishing line and spools to recycling points in local tackle shops or fisheries.
 Find your nearest recycling point via the Anglers National Line Recycling Scheme (ANLRS).
 Alternatively, you can post old fishing line to the address on the ANLRS page.